-Peering through the periscope I soon found the grand entrance into the labyrinth, grabbed the wheel and took a left, a right and a double left.
-I went a bit down and went way up, forwards, backwards, left, left and after a final half spin I had found the perfect spot.
+Peering through the periscope I soon spotted the grand entrance into the intricate submerged labyrinth.
+I grabbed the wheel and took a left, a right and a double left.
+I went a bit down and went way up, forwards, backwards, left, left and after a final half spin I had found the perfect hidey-hole.

-I turned the key, scuba-geared myself up, took an oxygen tank out the sickbay and and walked over to the torpedo shafts were I blasted myself straight into the Aegean Sea.
+I turned the key, scuba-geared myself up, took an oxygen tank out the sickbay and walked over to the torpedo shafts were I blasted myself off straight into the Aegean Sea.

 It was at the second safety stop that I slowly became aware of some glitches in the matrix.

-Since I had dabbled with nitrous oxide on numerous occasions during my search for the Great Po-Peloo, I immediately recognized the onset and my little wrist mirror did away with any doubts.
+Since I had dabbled with nitrous oxide on numerous occasions while searching for the Great Po-Peloo, I immediately recognized the onset and after some twitching and wrigling my little wrist mirror did away with any lingering doubts.

-Fractals started to appear and the all encompassing strong buzzzzz in my head grew louder and louder and louder until it al went..
+Fractals started to appear and the all encompassing strong laughing gas buzzzzzzzzzzz in my head grew louder and louder and louder until it al went..

-After the fifth time trying to light up the cigar, Zorba leaned forward and opened his mouth.
+After the eleventh time trying to light up the cigar, Zorba leaned forward and opened his mouth.

 ‘It’s Dolmades.’ he said with a raspy voice.